rschmelter/Recent-Rentals/README.md

 # RecentRentalListings

-This application provides a CLI to view rentals for apartments, rooms, sublets, and vacation homes that are listed on Craigslist from all 50 states.
+This application provides a CLI to view rentals for apartments, rooms, sublets, and vacation homes that are listed on Craigslist from all 50 states as well as Washington D.C. and US Territories.

 ## Installation